mackeral/stats/README.md

 -----
 `node db file [flush=true|false]`

-inserts the objects in file into the database

-flush=true will delete from the table before running the insert
+inserts the objects in file into the databas flush=true will delete from the table before running the insert